nonwiz/nonwiz/posts/nonwizs-iteration.md

 Currently, this site is fourth iteration of the above.
 Some ideas I have in mind for further improvement:

 * Add a back button that link to previous page.
+* Adding pinned posts to home page / posts / command. // still considering on this.

 If you have any good suggestions, feel free to ping me at [Gmail](mailto:bdchanbroset@gmail.com).